-In years 2 and 3 the clinical work with couples continues under weekly individual supervision.
+Students then move into years 2 and 3 where they work with couples and individuals under weekly group supervision.
+This requires weekly face-to-face sessions at TR's premises in the City of London and students will gradually build up their caseload to about 6 cases in year 3.
 They attend Couple Theory seminars and Clinical Seminars in both years.
 Tutorials and personal therapy continue as before.
 There are also a series of Essentials workshops that focus on particular aspects of the work such as sexuality, race and diversity, clinical technique, and research.
+Students will generally be eligible to qualify as clinicians after the completion of year 3.